proteantecs/mlrun/docs/runtimes/load-from-hub.md

 ## MLRun hub

-The MLRun hub has a wide range of functions and models that can be used for a variety of use cases.
+The MLRun hub has a wide range of functions and modules that can be used for a variety of use cases.
 There are functions for ETL, data preparation, training (ML & Deep learning), serving, alerts and notifications and more.
+There are modules for application runtime and monitoring applications.
 Each function has a docstring that explains how to use it.
-In addition, the functions are associated with categories to make it easier for you to find the relevant one.
+The functions and modules are categorized and their associated versions are listed, so you can easily find a suitable function/module for your needs.

 Functions can be easily imported into your project and therefore help you to speed up your development cycle by reusing built-in code.